 Weighing in at just a hair over 6 oz, this jacket is a side-by-side competitor with the Marmot Essence.
 Fully seam taped, the jacket features reflective elements for night time or search and rescue situations.

-Ultralight Pertex Shield fabric is also waterproof and breathable so if you’re looking for lightweight and fully featured, this is definitely a high contender.Lifetime manufacturer warranty, adjustable hood, elastic cuffs, and napoleon pocket make this a lightweight and robust choice.
+Ultralight Pertex Shield fabric is also waterproof and breathable so if you’re looking for lightweight and fully featured, this is definitely a high contender for a lightweight waterproof jacket.Lifetime manufacturer warranty, adjustable hood, elastic cuffs, and napoleon pocket make this a lightweight and robust choice.

 Click here for the Women’s Outdoor Research Helium II jacket.